-Due to the moisture of the region, this area is rainy and misty (the most so in the summer), so treacherous areas should be hiked well before midday – after which, conditions and visibility get risky.
+Due to the region’s moisture, this area is rainy and misty (the most so in the summer), so treacherous areas should be hiked well before midday – after which conditions and visibility get risky.

-The Lycian Way trail is one of Turkeys best-known treks.
-It’s another one of Kate Clow’s labors of love, and she was paramount to ‘opening’ in 2000 in an effort to preserve the historical elements of the path.
+The Lycian Way trail is one of Turkey’s best-known treks.
+It’s another one of Kate Clow’s labors of love, and she was paramount to ‘opening’ in 2000 to preserve the path’s historical elements.
 The full thing is pretty long—roughly 540 km—and stretches from Ölüdeniz to Geyikbayırı (a city not far from Antalya).

 This is best for walking (no bikes) as the terrain is hard and rocky.
-Undertaking the full trail takes almost a month, but if you are able to stretch your visit to even a few days, you will see some of the country’s oldest mule paths and ancient Roman roads.
+Undertaking the full trail takes almost a month, but if you can stretch your visit to even a few days, you will see some of the country’s oldest mule paths and ancient Roman roads.

 Public transit is available along the route.
 Spring and fall are the best visit times.

 St. Paul Trail

 This full trail is an astonishing 500km, so no one will fault you for only doing a portion.
 The route starts near the city of Adıyaman and is said to follow the trail that St Paul took on his first journey to Asia Minor (the name for Turkey at the time).
 The path was fleshed out and developed by British hiker Kate Clow, so much of its pathways are modern, even though the route is steeped in history.

 While not entirely off the grid, the area is relatively remote and quiet.
 You will walk along coastlines through ancient settlement remains, forests, canyons, and mountainous regions, so you’ll experience many of the varied landscapes the Mediterranean has to offer.

 Antalya Province (starting point)

 Spring is the best time to visit when the temperatures are cooler and the flora is at its peak.